kousei03/slides/HOPE2020/readme.md

-Here's a directory full of stuff from HOPE 2020, it should contain everything for my workshop, talk, and Radio Statler interview.
+This directory contains the slides for my HOPE 2020 talk, chatlogs from the talk and workshop, and code for the workshop.

-I'll also be adding transcripts of the chat logs I was interacting with, and recordings of everything.
+For full writeups of the material covered in the talks, as well as links to recordings and all references, please see https://maker.godshell.com/hope2020